Achabot44/Spring2022SyllabusProject/README.md

 ## Built With

-Project completed using markdown language in Jupyter Notebook.
+Project completed using markdown language in Jupyter Notebook, VS Code, and GitHub markdown

 ## Course Description